Robyn Henry: Women's

 Henry was invited to be Team Tracy Fleury's alternate at the 2022 Scotties Tournament of Hearts as the team qualified as one of the Wild Card entries.
 The team included Henry's sister-in-law Selena Njegovan.
 Upon arrival into Thunder Bay for the event, the team announced that Tracy Fleury had tested positive for COVID-19 and would have to sit out much of the event.
 Because of this, Selena stepped up to skip the team with Robyn coming in to play third.
 Without Fleury, the team had a dominant performance through their seven games, finishing with a 6–1 record.
 Fleury then returned for the teams' final round robin game where they picked up another victory to close out the round robin first place in their pool.
 Despite earning a bye from the elimination games, the team lost the seeding game and then the 3 vs. 4 page playoff game, eliminating them from the event in fourth place.

 Henry retired from competitive curling following the 2021–22 season.

+Mixed doubles

+In 2025, Henry teamed up with Rob Gordon to win the 2025 Manitoba provincial mixed doubles championship.
+At the 2025 Canadian Mixed Doubles Curling Championship, the pair finished fifth in their pool with a 3–4 record.